ELLIOTTCABLE/UA-Midi-Control/README.md

 ## Installation

-If you use the Homebrew package-manager for macOS, you can install UA Midi Control from the command-line with this command:
+If you use the [Homebrew][] package-manager for macOS, you can install UA Midi Control from the command-line with this command:

 ```console
 $ brew install ua-midi-control
 ```

+[Homebrew]: <https://brew.sh/> "The command-line installer and version-manager for macOS software"

 ### Manual download